tshelburne/leonidas-sinatra/README.md

 First, create at least one handler for commands in your system (I'm going to use Coffeescript, because it's so nice):

-    Handler = require "leonidas/commands/handler" # require is made available automatically by using this library
+    Handler = require "leonidas/commands/handler" # require() is provided by this library

     class PeasantHitHandler extends Handler # gives you automatic testing by command name

-      constructor: (@client)-> # this is temporary - I would much rather be passing in @peasants
+      constructor: (@state)-> # this is temporary - I would much rather be passing in @peasants
         @name = "peasant-hit" # this will be tested against by #handles - for more customized conditions, override handles

       run: (command)->
-        peasantId = command.data.peasantId
+        peasantName = command.data.peasantName
-        ... find peasant in @client.state by peasantId peasant.status = "humbled"
+        ... find peasant in @state by peasantName peasant.status = "humbled"

+      rollback: (command)->
+        peasantName = command.data.peasantName
+        ... find peasant in @state by peasantName peasant.status = "blissful"

 Then, create a client for your app (this represents a single command source, with it's own id and state):